Vincent9235/myftp/readme.md

     PWD: display the name of the current directory of the server
     HELP: send helpful information to the client
     QUIT: close the connection and stop the program

+## License
+Craft with ❤️ by Vincent Laurens
+You are free to use it 😉